 Although it, too, culminates in a violent encounter derived from crime thrillers, McCall’s Them provides a more balanced frontier narrative.
-Set in Atlanta’s Old Fourth Ward, birthplace of Martin Luther King, Jr., its protagonist is an African-American man called Barlowe Reed who lives in the ward and is concerned about the “wild rumors, about them coming through the neighborhood, snooping around for who knows what.”
+Set in Atlanta’s Old Fourth Ward, birthplace of Martin Luther King Jr., its protagonist is an African American man called Barlowe Reed who lives in the ward and is concerned about the “wild rumors, about them coming through the neighborhood, snooping around for who knows what.”
 His deliberate othering and diminishing of “them” is challenged in Part Two of the novel by his interactions with Sandy Gilmore, a white woman who moves next door with her husband, intent on “building bridges.”
 Although her noble intentions are challenged by the “imaginary boundary to her yard” that becomes a physical boundary when her increasingly paranoid husband builds a wrought-iron fence, the gradual thawing of their relationship is a key element of Them’s nuanced treatment of the issue.
 McCall avoids reducing the novel merely to a sentimental story of unlikely friends: he carefully places both the Gilmores’ decision to move and Reed’s resistance to their arrival in a wider structural and historical context.
-Ironically, the Civil Rights history of the Old Fourth Ward is both the source of pride for its black residents and a key attraction (along with house prices) to liberal white gentrifiers, a point the Gilmores’ real estate agent is happy to emphasize.
+Ironically, the civil rights history of the Old Fourth Ward is both the source of pride for its black residents and a key attraction (along with house prices) to liberal white gentrifiers, a point the Gilmores’ real estate agent is happy to emphasize.
 Moreover, Reed himself, we discover, is an incomer, who moved to Atlanta from the “small and small-minded town” of Milledgeville as a young adult, like many black Americans escaping poverty and prejudice in rural areas.
-McCall also introduces Marvetta Green, a property developer and African-American gentrifier.
+McCall also introduces Marvetta Green, a property developer and African American gentrifier.
 Taken individually, these elements are interesting if not conclusive.
 Considered together, they complicate the narrative of neighborhood invasion by locating it in a longer historical narrative of migration, by demonstrating how real estate agents and banks exploit “authentic” black histories as marketing tools, by exploring in detail the (sincere) agency of gentrifiers and locals, and, thus, by blurring the implied frontier between blacks and whites, gentrifiers and locals, them and us.

 When no easy distinction between insider and outsider is initially possible, as with Michael Chabon’s Telegraph Avenue, frontier imagery is a less viable approach to urban mapping.
 Chabon’s story takes place in 2004 as Oakland experiences incipient gentrification.
 Centered on Nat Jaffe and Archy Stallings’s “neighborhood institution” and “church of vinyl,” Brokeland Records (“Brokeland” is both the neighborhood’s nickname and an indicator of the store’s financial status), Telegraph Avenue is a sprawling social novel, a family saga, and an affectionate dissection of subcultural obsession, its two main characters vinyl addicts with an encyclopedic knowledge of soul and jazz-funk records and an immaculately audited shop window “vaccinated against all forms of bullshit.”
 Like Lethem’s The Fortress of Solitude, in which the white protagonist sees black characters in stylized terms as “scribbling in flesh” or “cartoon squiggle[s],” Telegraph Avenue’s picturesque elements tend to be human – mythologized, fantastic figures in a realistic landscape.
-They include Stallings’s father Luther, a legendary blaxploitation actor; keyboard player Cochise Jones with his “octave-and-a-half hand, its nails like chips of piano ivory”; and Gibson Goode, former quarterback and now successful boss of Dogpile Music, a man not averse to wearing “heavy tortoiseshell sunglasses with dark green lenses.”
+They include Stallings’s father Luther, a legendary Blaxploitation actor; keyboard player Cochise Jones with his “octave-and-a-half hand, its nails like chips of piano ivory”; and Gibson Goode, former quarterback and now successful boss of Dogpile Music, a man not averse to wearing “heavy tortoiseshell sunglasses with dark green lenses.”
 Goode poses an existential threat to Brokeland Records when he announces plans to open a Dogpile megastore on Telegraph.